JessicaBarclay/CV/README.md

 ### Team Player

 * During my time at Makers Academy I worked on several challenging team projects.
 Whilst building a [Facebook clone](https://github.com/JessicaBarclay/Acebook) using Ruby on Rails, team mates spoke of how my implementation of a persistant 'Like' voting feature was clean, DRY and logical.
 * My experience of coding in a team has been in an Agile environment.
-For example, when working in a team building a type racer application using vanilla JavaScript, we would start every day by focussing on meeting our MVP, reviewing one another's code and continuously deploying new features.
+For example, when working in a team building a JavaScript type racer application, we would start every day by focussing on meeting our MVP, reviewing one another's code and continuously deploying new features.

 ### Communication